bionanopatterning/Ais/README.md

 cuDNN 8.6<br/>
 protobuf 3.20.0<br/>

 The software will work without CUDA, but only on the CPU.
-This set up is much slower but still reasonably interactive.
+This is much slower but still reasonably interactive if the tomograms aren't too big (in XY).
 We do recommend installing CUDA and cuDNN in order for tensorflow to be able to use the GPU.
 See: https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html for help installing CUDA and cuDNN.

 ## Gallery ##
 ### Annotation ###